 Notice of the visit

-- meet with employees if the employees are
+- meet with workers

-- entitled to be represented by the union and
+- entitled to be represented by the union

-- willing to meet with the union
+- willing to meet with the union.

 Accessing documents and records

-- it is kept on the premises or
+- it's kept on the premises, or

 Access to meeting rooms for discussions and interview